ellietms/ellietms/README.md

 🔥   I am a quick learner with strong attention to details.
      I am the kind of person who knows how to execute difficult tasks with  precision.
      I pay attention to all the details of a project.
-     I make sure that every task is just right and that it is completed in a timely manner.
+     I make sure that every task is just right and that is completed in a timely manner.

 🏹   I'm an extremely organized person who is focused on producing results.
      While I am always realistic when setting goals, I consistently develop ways to efficiently achieve, and often exceed, those goals.